My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-Learn how to make a cold, creamy Chocolate Protein Shake to help support your health, wellness, and weight loss goals.
-This is a delicious, protein-packed smoothie that is quick, easy, nourishing and satisfying.
-Enjoy this shake for breakfast or as a pre or post-workout meal.
+Learn how to make a quick, creamy Chocolate Protein Shake to support your health, wellness, and weight loss goals.
+This delicious, protein-packed smoothie is quick, easy, nourishing, and satisfying.
+Enjoy this shake for breakfast or as a pre- or post-workout meal.

 chocolate protein shake topped with almond butter

-One of my favorite ways to increase my protein intake is to make up a delicious protein shake, first thing, for breakfast (or after a great workout!).
-I’ve experimented with a variety of different ingredients and combinations and dare I say, this is the best chocolate protein shake I have made to date.
+One of my favorite ways to increase my protein intake is to make a delicious protein shake for breakfast (or after a great workout!).
+I’ve experimented with a variety of different ingredients and combinations, and dare I say, this is the best chocolate protein shake I have made to date.

 I’m so happy to report that this is a super flexible recipe.
 Take the base recipe and make it your own.
-If you prefer something fruity, you can always make my strawberry banana smoothie recipe with an added scoop of protein powder for a boost.
-So many options!
-I feel confident that you are on your way to finding your new, go-to, protein shake recipe.
+If you prefer something fruity, you can always make my strawberry banana smoothie recipe or my quick fix strawberry protein shake.
+Or if it’s cold outside, a protein hot chocolate is another excellent healthy breakfast option!

 Smoothie vs. Protein Shake